-- a) internal control framework - reviewing management's approach to maintaining an effective internal control framework and whether appropriate processes are in place for assessing whether key policies and procedures are complied with - ii. reviewing whether management has in operation relevant policies and procedures-such as Board instructions, delegations, a business continuity management plan, or bullying and harassment policies - b) legislative and policy compliance - reviewing the effectiveness of systems for monitoring the OPH's compliance with laws, regulations and associated government policies with which OPH must comply - ii. determining whether management has adequately considered legal and compliance risks as part of the OPH's enterprise risk management framework, fraud control framework and planning - c) security compliance - reviewing management's approach to maintaining an effective internal security system-including complying with the Protective Security Policy Framework-and ICT security policy - d) internal audit coverage - reviewing the proposed internal audit coverage, ensuring that the coverage takes into account OPH's primary risks, and recommending approval of the internal audit work plan by the Board or the nominated delegate - reviewing all internal audit reports, providing advice to the Board on major concerns identified in those reports, and recommending action on significant matters raised-including identification and dissemination of information on good practice
+- a) internal control framework - reviewing management's approach to maintaining an effective internal control framework and whether appropriate processes are in place for assessing whether key policies and procedures are complied with - reviewing whether management has in operation relevant policies and procedures such as Board instructions, delegations, a business continuity management plan, or bullying and harassment policies - b) legislative and policy compliance - i. reviewing the effectiveness of systems for monitoring the OPH's compliance with laws, regulations, and associated government policies with which OPH must comply - ii. determining whether management has adequately considered legal and compliance risks as part of the OPH's enterprise risk management framework, fraud control framework and planning - c) security compliance - d) reviewing management's approach to maintaining an effective internal security system-including complying with the Protective Security Policy Framework-and ICT security policy, including cyber security - e) Internal audit coverage - v. reviewing the proposed internal audit coverage, ensuring that the coverage considers OPH's primary risks, and recommending approval of the internal audit work plan by the Board or the nominated delegate - vi. reviewing all internal audit reports, providing advice to the Board on major concerns identified in those reports, and recommending action on significant matters raised-including identification and dissemination of information on good practice.